Eurovision Song Contest 2012: Location

 Shortly after Azerbaijan's victory at the 2011 edition, officials announced that a new 23,000-seat concert venue was to be built near National Flag Square in Baku, as a potential venue for the event.
 Three days later, other venue options were revealed by organisers, such as the 37,000-seat Tofiq Bahramov Stadium and the Heydar Aliyev Sports and Exhibition Complex.
 On 2 August 2011, Alpine Bau Deutschland AG was awarded the contract to construct the Baku Crystal Hall.
 Preparations for construction began in the area shortly after the announcement.
 Even though the full cost of the contract was not named, the government allocated 6 million AZN for the construction of the venue.

-On 8 September 2011, Azad Azerbaijan TV (ATV) reported that Baku Crystal Hall would be the venue of the contest, but no formal confirmation was made at the time by the EBU.
-On 31 October 2011, Ismayil Omarov, the director general of Azerbaijani national broadcaster İctimai Television announced that a decision on the venue choice would be taken by the steering committee in January 2012.
+On 8 September 2011, Azad Azerbaijan TV (ATV) reported that Baku Crystal Hall would be the venue of the contest, but no formal confirmation was made at the time neither by İTV nor the European Broadcasting Union (EBU).
+On 31 October 2011, Ismayil Omarov, the director general of İTV announced that a decision on the venue choice would be taken by the steering committee in January 2012.
 On 25 January 2012, it was confirmed that the Baku Crystal Hall would be the venue of the contest.
 Even though the venue had an extended capacity of 23,000 people, only 16,000 people were able to attend each show.
 Tickets for the contest became available online for purchase on 28 February 2012.